github-ec/WordStorage/README.md

 * **Flash Memory:** Always use const char[] PROGMEM for the strings and const char* const[] PROGMEM for the table to prevent the RAM from filling up.

 The structure of the list and the functions of the WordStorage Class support AVR as well as ESP32 architecture.

+There is a Python script that automatically creates an appropriate header file from a CSV file.
+See under "Python"